BristleBeard/TabGroupsForChrome/README.md

 jQuery use the MIT license.

-The other ressources are created by me and are in the public domain.
+The other resources are licensed under the GNU General Public License v3.